Set-Rationalizable Choice and Self-Stability: Self-Stability

-By \thmref{thm:selfstabilityiffhatalphahatgamma}, the class of SCFs that satisfy both $\widehat\alpha$ and~$\widehat\gamma$ consists precisely of all self-stable SCFs.
-By virtue of \thmref{thm:SetRatiffhatalphahatgamma} and \coref{cor:condorcet} the SCFs in this class are all set-rationalizable generalized Condorcet extensions.
-May's characterization furthermore implies that all self-stable SCFs that satisfy anonymity, neutrality, and positive responsiveness are Condorcet extensions.
-Among them are well-known rules like \emph{weak closure maximality} (also known as the \emph{top cycle}, \emph{GETCHA}, or the \emph{Smith set}), the \emph{minimal covering set}, the \emph{essential set}, and their generalizations \citep{Bord76a,DuLa99a,Lasl00a}.\footnote{\citet{Bran08a} defines an infinite hierarchy of self-stable SCFs.
+Within the setting of social choice, only few SCFs turn out to be self-stable (or set-rationalizable).
+For instance, all scoring rules, all scoring runoff rules, and all weak Condorcet extensions fail to satisfy $\widehat \alpha$ (see \remref{rem:scoring}).
+Nevertheless, there is a small number of SCFs that are self-stable.
+Among them are \emph{Pareto's rule}, the \emph{omninomination rule},\footnote{This SCF chooses all alternatives that are ranked first by at least one voter \citep[see, \eg][]{Tayl05a}} \emph{weak closure maximality} (also known as the \emph{top cycle}, \emph{GETCHA}, or the \emph{Smith set}, see, \eg \citealp{Bord76a}), the \emph{minimal covering set} \citep{Dutt88a,DuLa99a}, and the \emph{bipartisan set} \citep{LLL93b,Lasl00a}.\footnote{\citet{Bran08a} defines an infinite hierarchy of self-stable SCFs.
 If we assume an odd number of agents with linear preferences, the class of self-stable SCFs is also conjectured to contain the \emph{tournament equilibrium set} \citep{Schw90a} and the \emph{minimal extending set}.
-Whether this is indeed the case depends on a certain graph-theoretic conjecture \citep{LLL93a,Bran08a}.}

-Interestingly, well-known Condorcet extensions that satisfy only one of~$\widehat\alpha$ and $\widehat\gamma$ appear to be less common.
-Still, Schwartz's \emph{strong} closure maximality \citep{Schw72a}, which he refers to as GOCHA, is an example of an SCF that satisfies~$\widehat\gamma$ but not~$\widehat\alpha$.
-By contrast, the \emph{iterated uncovered set} \citep[\eg][]{Dutt88a} satisfies~$\widehat\alpha$ but not~$\widehat\gamma$.
+Whether this is indeed the case depends on a certain graph-theoretic conjecture \citep{LLL93a,Bran08a}.} Well-known SCFs that satisfy only one of~$\widehat\alpha$ and $\widehat\gamma$ appear to be less common.
+Still, \emph{strong} closure maximality \citep{Schw72a} is an example of an SCF that satisfies~$\widehat\gamma$ but not~$\widehat\alpha$.
+By contrast, the iterated elimination of Condorcet losers satisfies~$\widehat\alpha$ but not~$\widehat\gamma$.

-When pairwise choice is determined via majority rule, the set of \emph{weak Condorcet winners} for a given preference profile~$R$ and feasible set~$A$ is defined as $\{a\in A \colon a\in f(R,\{a,b\}) \text{ for all }b\in A\}$.
-An SCF is called a \emph{weak Condorcet extension} if it returns the set of weak Condorcet winners whenever this set is non-empty.
-Clearly, every weak Condorcet extension is a Condorcet extension.
-The converse is not generally the case, but many Condorcet extensions (such as Kemeny's rule, Dodgson's rule, Nanson's rule, and the minimax rule) are also weak Condorcet extensions \citep[see][]{Fish77a}.
-It turns out that no weak Condorcet extension is set-rationalizable.

-\begin{theorem} No weak Condorcet extension satisfies~$\widehat\alpha$. \end{theorem} \begin{proof} Let $f$ be a weak Condorcet extension and consider the linear preference profile~$R$ with preferences over~$A=\set{a,b,c}$ as given in \tabref{tab:Scoring_rules}.